 It was 2:17am when my phone buzzed with a PagerDuty alert.
-Our AI agent — a customer support bot deployed two weeks earlier — had somehow consumed $847 in OpenAI API credits in the previous three hours.
-When I pulled the logs, I found it stuck in a loop: the agent was calling a get_order_status tool, receiving a timeout error, interpreting that error as a "pending" order status, and calling the tool again.
-Forty-three thousand times.
+Our AI agent, a customer support bot deployed two weeks earlier, had somehow consumed $847 in OpenAI API credits, we measured in the previous three hours.
+When I pulled the logs, I found it stuck in a loop: the agent was calling a get_order_status tool, receiving a timeout error, interpreting that error as a "pending" order status, and calling the tool again. tens of thousands of times.

 The tool had no circuit breaker.
 The agent had no error budget.
 The prompt never distinguished between a transient network error and a legitimate order-pending state.
 We had tested the happy path exhaustively.
 We had never tested what happened when the tool infrastructure was degraded.

-This post is about what teams learned deploying AI agents into production over the last 18 months: the failures, the fixes, and the architectural patterns that actually hold under real user load.
+This post is about what teams learned deploying AI agents into production over the last year and a half: the failures, the fixes, and the architectural patterns that actually hold under real user load.

 The Gap Between Demo and Production